Scaling your Adwords lead generation would be great, right?

 In our case, we used this Adwords Script to keep track of when the ad copy tests are complete.

 - Labels the winning advert “current champion”

-- Labels the loosing advert “95% confidence looser”
+- Labels the loosing adverts “95% confidence loser”

-- Emails you a list of finished test daily so you can go in and create new ad copies.
+- Emails you a list of finished tests on a daily basis, so you can go in and create new ad copies

-Instead you are going to need a tool that works with the Adwords API, Adalysis is a good option here.
+Instead you’re going to need a tool that works with the Adwords API – Adalysis is a good option here.

 A simple and easy way to increase the performance of your Adwords campaigns is to use the full range of ad extensions.

 These have been proven to both increase CTR, and increase conversion rate by taking up more space on the first page of Google and instilling trust in searchers.